Back to blog

 The Honest Answer: It Depends

-Ask a management company how long it takes to get HOA documents, and they'll give you the statutory deadline.
-Ask a title closer who's been doing this for ten years, and they'll give you a number that's usually a few days longer.
+Ask a management company how long it takes to get HOA documents, and they'll quote you the statutory deadline.
+Ask a title closer who's been doing this for ten years, and you'll get a number that's usually a few days longer.

 Both answers are technically correct.
 The legal deadline is one thing.
 What actually happens is another.

-Here's a state-by-state breakdown of what the law says, what management companies promise, and what you should actually plan for.
+Here's a state-by-state breakdown of what the law says and what management companies actually deliver on, so you can plan realistic timelines.

 Florida: 10 Business Days (Usually)

-What actually happens: Most large management companies in Florida (Castle Group, FirstService Residential, Leland) hit the 10-day window consistently.
+In practice, most large management companies in Florida, Castle Group, FirstService Residential, Leland, hit the 10-day window consistently.
 Smaller companies and self-managed associations are less reliable.
 Budget 12-14 calendar days for standard delivery.

 Rush orders: If you pay for expedited, you'll typically get it in 3-5 business days.
 Worth it when closing is tight.